HOUSE JOURNAL

 PROVIDING FOR ADJOURNMENT SINE DIE

-At 3:52 p.m., Representative Moody moved that, at the conclusion of the receiving of messages from the senate, the signing of bills and resolutions, and the completion of administrative tasks the house stand adjourned sine die.
+At 3:52 p.m., Representative Moody moved that, at the conclusion of the receipt of messages from the senate, the signing of bills and resolutions, and the completion of administrative tasks, the house stand adjourned sine die.

 The motion prevailed.